-The amount and variety of information available to us today is overwhelming—both in terms of what's in the library (books, microforms, serials, etc.) and what's outside of the library (licensed electronic resources, Internet resources, etc.).
+The amount and variety of information available to us today is overwhelming—both in terms of what's in the library (books, microforms, serials, etc.) and what's outside the library (licensed electronic resources, Internet resources, etc.).

 Students need to know how to sort through this information to find what they need if they are going to be successful in their coursework, in their careers, and throughout their lives.